traineraio/installfest2020/README.md

 ...
 ```

-Now you can deploy app into Zeit.co using:
+Now you can deploy app into ZEIT using:

 ```
-now
+yarn deploy
 ```